xerolinux/XeroHub/content/posts/tkg-nvidia-all/index.md

 Now, a few users were reporting issues with **nVidia** lately, so I went on the hunt for a few fixes.
 After some research I stumbled upon an AiO Installer Script by the famous **TKG**...

-### What is it ?
+### What is it?

-What that script does is actually very simple, it gives the you, the user an option to install various versions of the **nVidia** drivers.
+What that script does is actually very simple, it gives the you, the user, an option to install various versions of the **nVidia** drivers.
 Meaning that if you are using one that requires an older version you can install it, or if you need a specific one that is more compatible you can do that too..

-You can also select to install the **DKMS** version in the case where you are using a custom Kernel other than **LTS** or **Zen**...
+You can also select to install the **DKMS** version in the case where you are using a custom kernel other than **LTS** or **Zen**...

 {{< youtube QW2XGMAu6VE >}}